solo-io/supergloo/docs/content/concepts/role_based_api.md

             namespaces:
               - "*"
             clusters:
-              - "mgmt-cluster"
+              - "cluster-1"
         - kubeServiceRefs:
             services:
               - name: "*"
                 namespace: "*"
-                clusterName: "mgmt-cluster"
+                clusterName: "cluster-1"
 ```

-Assuming that the `istiod-istio-system-mgmt-cluster` mesh is the only control plane present on the `mgmt-cluster` cluster, this role allows access
+Assuming that the `istiod-istio-system-cluster-1` mesh is the only control plane present on the `cluster-1` cluster, this role allows access
 for configuring TrafficPolicies and AccessPolicies that affect only Destinations controlled by the
-`istiod-istio-system-mgmt-cluster` mesh.
+`istiod-istio-system-cluster-1` mesh.

 **Destination Publisher**